fasterdash/fasterdash/README.md

 # Fasterdash

+Fasterdash speeds up certain lodash functions dramatically when using integers (32 bit).
+The speed improvement comes from using Rust compiled into WebAssemby.

-Fasterdash is a drop in replacement for Lodash using Rust and WebAssembly.
-Currently the only function that is supported is `compact`.
+ Currently the only function that is supported is:

+* `compact`

 ## Functions Implemented and Benchmark Results